TKR Knee Replacement Surgery: What is it and when should you opt for it?

 Degenerative changes in knees are the result of normal wear and tear with advancing age.
 But, for most, it is the product of excessive body weight, repeated injuries, and neglect.
 The human knee is an active joint encapsulated with ligaments for support and function.
 With an injury, the meniscus, ligaments, tendons, and muscles that control the function of the knee may get damaged.
 Knee degeneration can progress rapidly to the point-of-no-return with the continued neglect of mild or moderate knee pain and injury.
 In other words, a slight injury in time can become severe enough where a knee replacement may be warranted.
 However, knee degeneration is not enough of a criterion for a total knee replacement.
 Most degenerative knee conditions do respond favorably to customized conservative treatments.

-Several criteria must be met such as severe knee degeneration, severe osteoarthritis, severe pain and severe limitation in mobility and function in addition to having an overall all good health.
+According to published research, a patient shall meet several criteria before a TKR.
+A patient must have severe knee degeneration, severe osteoarthritis, severe pain and severe limitation in mobility and function before getting a total knee replacement.
+Also, pain should be in an overall all good state of health.
 If one or more of these criteria is missing, you may be better with conservative treatment to aid complications after surgery.

 Conservative Treatment Versus TKR Surgery